brdloush/cognito-login-via-email-issue-android/README.md

-Very simple android app to showcase issue with refreshing of tokens with android cognito SDK, when user signs in using email+password combination.
+Very simple android app to showcase [the android cognito SDK issue](https://github.com/aws/aws-sdk-android/issues/259) with refreshing of tokens occuring when user was signed in using email+password combination.

 Note: The app itself doesn't show much on the screen.
 For exceptions etc, observe logs via Console / Android Monitor / adb logcat.